kinsta/hello-world-jekyll/readme.md

 Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `bundle install` command is run.

 ## What is Jekyll
-Jekyll is an open-source static site generator that uses dynamic React components to produce a customized static site without the need for a database.
+Jekyll is an open-source static site generator that uses text written in your favorite markup language to produce a customized static site without the need for a database.
 More information is available on the [Jekyll](https://jekyllrb.com/) website.